bruce-mccandless/rpi-temp-check/README.md

 # rpi-temp-check
 A little c++ to peg all cpu cores to increate board temp.
-How how can it go?
+How how high can it go?